 Students can enter the Honors Program in several ways.
 First, incoming students with a high school GPA of 3.3 or higher are invited to apply to the program.
 Transfer students with a 3.3 GPA and 70 or less transfer credits are also invited to apply.
 Second, applications may be offered to current freshmen, sophomores and transfer students who meet eligibility criteria and have completed at least 15 credits at Dominican University New York.
 Finally, students may petition to apply to the program if they have a GPA of at least 3.30 and are still able to complete Honors Program requirements prior to graduation.

-Honors students will be able to satisfy some of their General Education, elective, and major program requirements within the Honors Program.
+Honors students will be able to satisfy some of their General Education, elective, and major program requirements within the Honors Program, as they complete the Honors minor: Longtermism.

 Honors Program Requirements